Carnival World, Book One, Chapters 49-51

 Bard’s sharp eyes circled Commander Zales’ briefing room.
 Through the long glass panel that separated the briefing room from the actual command center with its banks of filing cabinets and computers, he watched non-coms and officers scurrying about their routines.

 When Zales put down his coffee cup and called the meeting to order, Orlando refocused his attention on the commander.
 “Welcome Bishop Conner.
-I am not calling in a complete Ranger team for today’s meeting, just Ranger Kai and Ranger Maria Orsic Schmitt.
+I am not calling in a complete Ranger team for today’s meeting, just Ranger Kai

 “I see that Padre is already with you, Orlando.
 Good.
 Anselm is also on his way.
 The Bishop, although attending the meeting, will not be joining the mission.